Get your vehicle checked

 What Can Contact DVLA Help You With?

-Contact DVLA is committed to helping you find the right department at the right time.
+Contact DVLA is committed to helping you find the correct department at the right time.
 Contact DVLA makes it easy for you to:

 - Book your theory or practical driving test